leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 In particular, only programs whose types contain at least one value are allowed to crash.
 This is because a proposition in Lean is a kind of type that classifies evidence of its truth.
 False propositions have no such evidence.
-If a program with an empty type could crash, then that program could be used as a kind of fake evidence for a false proposition.
+If a program with an empty type could crash, then that crashing program could be used as a kind of fake evidence for a false proposition.

 Internally, Lean contains a table of types that are known to have at least one value.
 This error is saying that some arbitrary type `α` is not necessarily in that table.